mlpack/mlpack/src/mlpack/tests/README.md

 ## To run Tests

-We use `Catch2` to write our tests, to run all tests, you can simply run:
+We use `Catch2` to write our tests.
+To run all tests, you can simply run:

 `./bin/mlpack_test`

-Also to run all tests in a particular file you can run:
+To run all tests in a particular file you can run:

 `./bin/mlpack_test "[testname]"`